e-fever/qmljsify/README.md

 2) SyntaxError: Expected token `identifier`

-The Javascript loaded by `Qt.include` could not use "as" as variable name.
-The minified Javascript may contains such kind of  variable so it will raise the exception.
-You may try to use `--no-minify` argument to create a non-minified QML friendly Javascript .
+The Javascript loaded by `Qt.include` could not use "as" as a variable name.
+The minified Javascript may contain such kind of variable so it will raise the exception.
+You may try to use the `--no-minify` argument to create a non-minified QML friendly Javascript.

 Brainstorming
 ------------